Walking on a Treadmill to Lose Weight

 Although walking is a simple activity, it is important to avoid making the following common mistakes:

-- Skipping warm-up and cool-down: Always start slow and end slow to protect your muscles.
+• Don’t skip the warm-up and cool-down.
+Always start and stop slowly to preserve your muscles.

 When you walk every day, it might feel monotonous at times.
 Here’s how to make it more enjoyable: